 - Averted with the "Baker's Dozen", which is 13.
 The reason was that back in the 13th century, if you cheated someone out of their goods, you would be severely punished (often losing your hand).
 Thus, to instill confidence, bakers sold 13 for the price of 12.
 It also had the side effect of you could lose one item and still be safe and that 13 fits nicely in a box in a 3:2:3:2:3 configuration.

 - NASA renumbered several Space Shuttle missions, beginning with STS-11 and ending with STS-25, to avoid having a mission publicly numbered with the number 13.
+This was, likely, because of how bad things went for Apollo 13.
 For public consumption, these missions began at STS-41-B (which was actually the 10th Space Shuttle mission due to the reschedule and eventual cancellation of STS-10) and ending with the ill-fated STS-51-L. Internally, missions STS-26 through STS-33, which were actually flown starting in 1988, were designated with the letter R (for Reflight).

 - The Madrid Metro Network names its lines after numbers (Line 1, Line 2, Line 3, etc.), except for one, Line R. For decades, it stood in the third place in the network list between L2 and L3, as it was the third line to be ever built, back in 1925, as a branch of Line 2.
 That is, until a Line 12 was finished and plans for a new line arose — then, Line R was immediately demoted to the 13th place in the list, and the new one was given the name of "Line 14", making 13 the only number not represented in the network..